Swiss mercenaries: Ascendancy

-Landsknechts and the Italian Wars
+Italian Wars and the Landsknechts

 Until roughly 1490, the Swiss had a virtual monopoly on pike-armed mercenary service.
-However, after that date, the Swiss mercenaries were increasingly supplanted by imitators, chiefly the Landsknechts.
+After that date, the Swiss mercenaries were increasingly supplanted by imitators, chiefly the Landsknechts.
 Landsknechts were Germans (at first largely from Swabia) and became proficient at Swiss tactics, even surpassing them with their usage of the Zweihänder to crush opposing pike formations.
 This produced a force that filled the ranks of European armies with mercenary regiments for decades.

 After 1515 the Swiss pledged themselves to neutrality, other than regarding Swiss soldiers serving in the ranks of the Royal French army.
-The Landsknecht, however, would continue to serve any paymaster, even, at times, enemies of the Holy Roman Emperor (and Landsknechts at times even fought each other on the battlefield).
+The Landsknecht, would continue to serve any paymaster, even, at times, enemies of the Holy Roman Emperor.
+Landsknechts at times even fought each other on the battlefield.
 The Landsknecht often assumed the multi-coloured and striped clothing of the Swiss.

-The Swiss were not flattered by the imitation, and the two bodies of mercenaries immediately became bitter rivals over employment and on the battlefield, where they were often opposed during the major European conflict of the early sixteenth century, the Great Italian Wars.
-Although the Swiss generally had a significant edge in a simple "push of pike", the resulting combat was nonetheless quite savage, and known to Italian onlookers as "bad war".
+The Swiss were not flattered by the imitation, and the two bodies of mercenaries immediately became bitter rivals over employment and on the battlefield, where they were often opposed during the major European conflict of the early sixteenth century, the Italian Wars.
+Although the Swiss generally had a significant edge in a simple "push of pike", the resulting combat was quite savage, and known to Italian onlookers as "bad war".
 Period artists such as Hans Holbein attest to the fact that two such huge pike columns crashing into each other could result in a maelstrom of battle, with very many dead and wounded on both sides.

-Despite the competition from the Landsknechts, and imitation by other armies (most notably the Spanish, which adopted pike-handling as one element of its tercios), the Swiss fighting reputation reached its zenith between 1480 and 1525, and indeed the Battle of Novara, fought by Swiss mercenaries, is seen by some as the perfect Swiss battle.
-Even the close defeat at the terrible Battle of Marignano in 1515, the "Battle of Giants", was seen as an achievement of sorts for Swiss arms due to the ferocity of the fighting and the good order of their withdrawal.
+Despite the competition from the Landsknechts, and imitation by other armies (most notably the Spanish, which adopted pike-handling as one element of its tercios), the Swiss fighting reputation reached its zenith between 1480 and 1525.
+The Battle of Novara, fought by Swiss mercenaries, is seen by some as the perfect Swiss battle.
+Even the close defeat at the Battle of Marignano in 1515, the "Battle of Giants", was seen as an achievement of sorts for Swiss arms due to the ferocity of the fighting and the good order of their withdrawal.

-Nonetheless, the repulse at Marignano presaged the decline of the Swiss form of pike warfare—eventually, the two-century run of Swiss victories ended in 1522 with disaster at the Battle of Bicocca when combined Spanish tercios and Landsknecht forces decisively defeated them using superior tactics, fortifications, artillery, and new technology (i.e. handguns).
+The repulse at Marignano presaged the decline of the Swiss form of pike warfare—eventually, the two-century run of Swiss victories ended in 1522 with disaster at the Battle of Bicocca when combined Spanish tercios and Landsknecht forces decisively defeated them using superior tactics, fortifications, artillery, and new technology (i.e. handguns).
 At Bicocca, the Swiss mercenaries, serving the French king, attempted repeatedly to storm an impregnable defensive position without artillery or missile support, only to be mown down by small-arms and artillery fire.
 Never before had the Swiss suffered such heavy losses while being unable to inflict much damage upon their foe.
+The Swiss are generally considered to have been surpassed by the Landsknechts after the Battle of Pavia in 1525.